 What happens during the procedure?

 A salpingectomy may be performed under general anaesthetic so that you are asleep during surgery.
-The surgeon will make a cut in your abdomen (laparotomy) to remove your fallopian tubes.
+The surgeon will make a cut in the abdomen to remove the fallopian tubes.

 If only the fallopian tubes are to be removed, the surgery may be performed using keyhole surgery (laparoscopy).
 The surgeon will insert an instrument known as a laparoscope into your abdomen through a small cut near your navel.